 The State will authorize a reasonable portion of the administrative budget to be dedicated to paid media, including placing the WI HAF advertisements on tv, radio, print publications, and to support direct mail and digital advertising.
-The effectiveness of these outreach and marketing efforts will be evaluated for efficacy at reaching qualified applicants under the WI HAF program.
+The effectiveness of these outreach and marketing efforts will be evaluated for efficacy at reaching qualified applicants under the WI HAF program, especially efforts to identify and encourage Socially Disadvantaged households to apply.

-In addition to paid media, the State and its partner agencies will launch and sustain a targeted social media campaign aimed at these same geographies.
+In addition to paid media, the State and its partner agencies will launch and sustain a targeted social media campaign aimed at these same geographies, with an emphasis on targeting Socially Disadvantaged households for outreach and awareness.
 Social media will be utilized in partnership with community-based leaders, faith-based leaders, and local elected officials to amplify the social media messaging through stakeholders who have direct ties to the impacted communities.